Ron-Zilber/RemoteStudioLive/README.md

 ./run_server
 ```

-The execution will return a string in the form of: Listening udp on: <server ip>:<server port>
+The execution will return a string in the form of: Listening udp on: /<server-ip>:\<server-port>

 2. In /RemoteStudioLive/LocalServer/Client, run the client with: